Hi friends, I’m Rebekah.

-I’m a pastor’s kid, the oldest of 8, and no we never drove a 15-passenger van or only wore jean skirts.
+I’m a pastor’s kid, the oldest of 8.
+No we never drove a 15-passenger van or wore jean skirts only.
 But we definitely didn’t all have our own seat belt most of the time.
 And we wear leggings.

 You’ll notice on here I kind of love birth.
 I’m a bit of a nerd by nature and am fascinated by all things fertility, pregnancy, and childbearing.

 Part of why I’m here is because I think there’s kind of a lack of awareness regarding those topics in the church.
 It can be hard to find resources that come from a Christian perspective and also have a healthy sort of outlook when it comes to active decision-making, evaluating risks and benefits, and having an appropriate respect for the female body, based in the truth of who and what God designed women to be.
 They’re out there, but not always easy to find.
 I don’t expect to be like the Christian Ina May or anything, but I do hope to add value to discussions around this stuff for all women, but for Christian women especially.

 I do offer flexible and highly individualized services for women and families preconception through postpartum, some of which are available long distance, so if you could use some extra whole-person, values-based support on your motherhood journey, contact me.

 Let’s see, what else…

 I love spending time outdoors with my kids.
 Love of nature is deep in my soul.
 I love woods, mountains, the Great Lakes, and melancholy weather.

 I work part time but would rather not.